 What is FASD?

-How can alcohol affect Your Baby ?
+How can alcohol affect Your Child ?

-Consumption of alcohol during pregnancy may lead to: abnormal appearance, short height, low body weight, small head size, poor coordination, low intelligence, and problems with hearing or seeing.
+Consumption of alcohol during pregnancy may lead to abnormal appearance, short height, low body weight, small head size, poor coordination, low intelligence, and problems with hearing or seeing.
 It can also lead to mental health problems, behavior problems, and learning disabilities with possible lifelong implications.

-The damage to Your Baby ’s face
+The damage to Your Child ’s face

 - A smooth philtrum – the groove between the nose and upper lip flattens

 - Thin vermilion – the upper lip thins

 - Small palpebral fissures – eye width decreases